-Thanks for visiting the site, where alternative therapies meet with conventional ones.
-As explainations go, some titles are used only for the mass definitions for which they are associated.
+Hello and thanks for visiting the site, where alternative therapies meet with conventional ones.
+As explanations go, some titles are used only for the mass definitions for which they are associated.
 I work as a 'Therapist', (a practitioner who treats physical, mental, or social disorder or disease), which will encompass many different modalities, as well as the spiritual propensity that I lend to my work.

 I hope that I can give you a general overview of the services and treatments that I offer, and an understanding of the way in which I work.
 The definitions that I apply in terms of the therapies themselves are my own definitions, as I have come to understand them.

 If you have any further queries, please do not hesitate to contact me at any time by completing the form below.

 A holistic approach is taken with every client as every situation will differ.
 The Cambridge Dictionary defines Holistic as 'dealing with or treating the whole of something or some-one and not just a part'.

 This may involve one or more of the following: